 Environment, health and safety

-Protecting the environment and keeping people safe are the top priorities of the Pine Bend refinery.
-Our refinery is one of the safest, cleanest, and most efficient refineries operating in the United States, and it continues to improve.
+Using fewer resources, minimizing impacts to the environment and keeping people safe are the top priorities of the Pine Bend refinery.
+Our refinery is one of the safest and most efficient refineries operating in the United States, and it continues to improve.

-In 2017 the Flint Hills Resources Pine Bend refinery was awarded the U.S. Environmental Protection Agency’s (EPA) ENERGY STAR® Partner of the Year Award in recognition of its superior energy management practices.
+In 2021, the Flint Hills Resources Pine Bend refinery was awarded the EPA’s ENERGY STAR® Partner of the Year Award in recognition of its superior energy management practices.
+This is the second time Flint Hills and other Koch companies have earned the award – the highest honor bestowed by the EPA for energy performance.
 In 2016 Flint Hills Resources Pine Bend refinery was recognized by the Association of American Railroads as an exemplary shipper, and in 2014 Pine Bend became the first facility in the country to be certified as a PRO-10 worksite.
 The refinery received the Governor’s Safety Award from the Minnesota Safety Council for the sixth time in 2014 and was recertified as a Minnesota STAR worksite.

 The Minnesota Pollution Control Agency has recognized the Pine Bend refinery as an outstanding wastewater treatment operator 14 of the last 17 years.

 Pine Bend has decreased OSHA-recordable injuries by more than 73% in the past 15 years and has surpassed 2 million workhours in recent years without a recordable injury.

 In 2017 Flint Hills Resources Pine Bend refinery received two awards for strong rail safety performance including the Chemical Safety Excellence Award from CSX Corporation and the Thoroughbred Chemical Safety Award from Norfolk Southern Corporation.
 In 2016 Flint Hills Resources Pine Bend refinery was recognized by the Association of American Railroads as an exemplary shipper, and in 2014 Pine Bend became the first facility in the country to be certified as a PRO-10 worksite.

 The refinery received the Governor’s Safety Award from the Minnesota Safety Council for the sixth time in 2014 and is recertified as a Minnesota STAR worksite.
 Pine Bend also received numerous safety awards in recent years from the American Fuel & Petrochemical Manufacturers.